248 Patient Contacts Managed | 213 Patients Supported | 85.9% Engagement Rate | 94 WorkWell Referrals | 53.25 GP Hours Released | 3 Clinicians

 - Physiotherapy and MSK services

-- Wellbeing and lifestyle interventions and coordinated multidisciplinary management
+- Wellbeing and lifestyle interventions

 The service supported a more proactive approach to work and health management, aligned to emerging NHS priorities around prevention, integrated neighbourhood working and reducing avoidable pressure on general practice.